The Narrative: 2012–2016: B-Sides and Seasides and Golden Silence

-On March 26, 2012 it was announced that the band had started work on their second studio album titled Golden Silence.
+On March 26, 2012, it was announced that the band had started work on their second studio album titled Golden Silence.
 The album was produced by Bryan Russell and Justin Long and recorded in an English cathedral barn, built in 1900, in Upstate New York.
 Zeldin said that the band took a new direction with the album, "We do feel like the [...] songs we recorded are more mature than our previous releases" she explains "We feel much more confident in the kind of music we want to make".
 The band was helped by Jay Scalchunes to be the session drummer and Ari Sadowitz the bassist for the recordings of the album.

-To support the album production, The Narrative released through digital download their b-side compilation album B-Sides and Seasides on April 4, 2012.
+To support the album production, the Narrative released through digital download their b-side compilation album B-Sides and Seasides on April 4, 2012.
 The b-side features acoustic versions of the album The Narrative and Just Say Yes, and also two new songs "Hallelujah", and "Make It Right".
 It also features covers of Radiohead, "Karma Police" and from Brand New, "Tautou".
-This songs were produced for the tour EP "Kickstarter" supporting the band 2011 Spring Tour, where the campaign on Kickstarter raised about $8,500.
-Some acoustics songs were also released in the support Tour EP "Nothing Without You".
+These songs were produced for the tour EP Kickstarter, supporting the band's 2011 Spring Tour; the campaign on Kickstarter raised about $8,500.
+Some acoustic songs were also released on the support tour EP Nothing Without You.

-On July 18, Jesse post a note about the new album on Tumblr, where he talked about the desired release date in the same year and the difficulties from its releases.
+On July 18, Jesse posted a note about the new album on Tumblr, where he talked about the desired release date in the same year and the difficulties from its releases.
 On November 25, Z100 started they annual contest "Z100 Hometown Hero".
 The Narrative was nominated with twenty-seven other musicians for one-month competition of "demands" through Eventful.
 The band stayed in the second step the contest with five, and won the 2º place.

-In 2013, Suzie Zeldin joined the folk/Americana project Twin Forks created by Chris Carrabba when he was recording a solo album "Covered in the Flood".
+In 2013, Suzie Zeldin joined the folk/Americana project Twin Forks created by Chris Carrabba when he was recording the solo album Covered in the Flood.
 The group first formation consisted in Chris Carrabba, Suzie Zeldin, Jonathan Clark and Ben Homola from Bad Books.
 The band debut happened on the SXSW 2013.
 While Suzie went on tour with Twin Forks, Jesse recorded in the beginning of 2014 a solo project with Bryan Russell titled Here, Sit, Stay, released on October 22, through digital download.